Skip to main content

 1. Reads BREW_API_KEY from environment secrets

-2. Accepts chatId, to, and variables in the request body
+2. Accepts prompt, recipient email, and subject in the request body

 Lovable will generate a Supabase Edge Function and wire it into your app automatically.
-You can also override the subject line, sender, and reply-to address per request by adding subject, from, and replyTo fields to the request body.
+You can also override the subject line and reply-to address per request by adding subject and replyTo to the send body.
+If you need a delayed send, also include scheduledAt.

 When to use transactional emails